trooba/trooba-hystrix-handler/README.md

 #### Standalone

-One can use a standard [hystrix dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) to view metrics exported as an sse stream.
+One can use a standard [hystrix dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) to view metrics exported as sse stream.

 Here's how expose sse stream in your application